CCPA Do Not Sell Rule: The Complete Guide

 Learn how CookiePro can help your business build CCPA compliant processes.

-CookiePro recently launched a CCPA Do Not Sell WordPress Plugin.
-The CookiePro Do Not Sell Plugin enables website owners to customize and embed a floating Do Not Sell action button and modal on their website that gives visitors the ability to exercise their rights and opt-out of personalized advertisements.
-Learn more here.
+CookiePro recently launched a CCPA Opt-Out Solution that enables website owners to customize and embed a floating Do Not Sell action button and modal on their website that gives visitors the ability to exercise their rights and opt-out of personalized advertisements.